Abel Ferreira

 As a right-back, he played 234 Primeira Liga matches over 11 seasons (three goals), with Vitória de Guimarães, Braga and Sporting CP.
 With Sporting, he won two Taça de Portugal and as many Supertaça Cândido de Oliveira, in a 14-year professional career.

 Ferreira started working as a manager in 2013, being in charge of Sporting CP B, Braga B, Braga, PAOK and Palmeiras.
-With the latter club, he won the Copa do Brasil in 2020, two successive Copa Libertadores in 2020 and 2021 and the Campeonato Brasileiro Série A in 2022.
+With the latter club, he won the Copa do Brasil in 2020, two successive Copa Libertadores in 2020 and 2021 and the Campeonato Brasileiro Série A in 2022 and 2023.

 Playing career

+Penafiel, Guimarães and Braga

 Abel was born in Penafiel, Porto District.
-After emerging through his hometown club Penafiel's youth ranks, he moved to Vitória de Guimarães where he made his Primeira Liga debut.
-He then signed with Braga for the 2004–05 season.
+Having joined his hometown club Penafiel's youth ranks at age 10, he started his senior career in the 1997–98 season.
+After the manager of the first team reconverted him to right-back from central midfielder, he initially was against this decision and thought about quitting football.

+In the summer of 2000, Vitória de Guimarães signed Abel and he would make his Primeira Liga debut at the club.
+For 2004–05, he moved to Braga.

+Sporting CP

 Abel transferred to Sporting CP in January 2006, in a two-way loan deal involving the Brazilian Wender.
 The move was made permanent before the 2006–07 campaign.

 On 27 November 2007, Abel scored a goal against Manchester United in a UEFA Champions League group stage 2–1 away loss.
 In that season he was also called up for the Portugal national team, but did not earn any caps.

 In 2008–09, Abel lost his starting position to Pedro Silva.
 Both players lost their importance in the squad after the purchase of Braga's João Pereira in January 2010.

 Abel was still regularly used in the following seasons, as Pereira featured regularly as a midfielder.
 On 24 October 2010, he scored his first league goal for Sporting, in the 90th minute to defeat Rio Ave at home (1–0).

 Abel retired at the end of the 2010–11 season aged 32, due to injury problems.

 Coaching career

+Sporting CP

+Ferreira started working as a manager immediately after retiring, taking charge of Sporting's juniors as well as their reserves in the Segunda Liga.
+Due to disagreements with chairman Bruno de Carvalho during the 2014 preseason, he was fired from the latter.

 Braga

-Ferreira started working as a manager immediately after retiring, taking charge of Sporting's juniors as well as their reserves in the Segunda Liga.
-In February 2015, he was appointed manager at Braga B in the same division.
+In February 2015, Ferreira was appointed at Braga B in the same division.
+On 26 April 2017, he succeeded Jorge Simão at the helm of the first team.

-On 26 April 2017, Ferreira succeeded Jorge Simão at the helm of Braga's first team.
-In his first full season in charge he led them to fourth place, with subsequent qualification for the UEFA Europa League's third qualifying round.
+Ferreira led them to fourth place in his first full season in charge, with the subsequent qualification for the UEFA Europa League's third qualifying round.